To determine the level of sirolimus in the blood in order to establish a dosing regimen, maintain therapeutic levels, and detect toxic levels

 Is sirolimus given to patients who receive organs other than kidneys or have other conditions?

 Sirolimus also is used sometimes to treat psoriasis.
+Also, it was approved by the FDA in May 2015 for the treatment of lymphangioleiomyomatosis, a rare, progressive disease that affects the lungs, kidneys and the lymphatic system.
 This medication should not be given to prevent rejection of liver or lung transplants because it can cause serious and deadly side effects.

 Should I tell my other healthcare providers that I am taking sirolimus?